jordanj03/freelance-journey/progress_log.md

 ## Day 5

 Built a script that loads a JSON file, both locally and from an API call, then merges these into a single variable and pretty prints them.
 Added handling for local file not found and API call failing

+## Day 6

+Built a script that utilises the CLI argparse.
+Been inconsistent because of real life training, that's no problem.:)